 For me, the XS cobalt blue parka from Bershka has it all.
 It’s on trend, fits to flatter and is thick enough to get you through the colder months.
 Massive thumbs up.

 Though the vibrant red puffa from UO was slightly chunky, this only added to its charm.
 Surprisingly, rather than having a dwarfing effect it actually looked quite cool.
 It just lost 1 point for being a bit too long on the arms.
 FYI this one was a Small.

-This pastel blue Miss Selfridge number is the most fitted of all and definitely flatters the waist best.
+This fourth and final pastel blue Miss Selfridge number is the most fitted of all and definitely flatters the waist best.
 Despite this, the length and straight cut of the hem means that it cuts the body in half- highlighting the shortness of the leg.
 It would be ideal if it came up a tad shorter as it’s a perfect fit on the back and arms.
-I removed an additional point for fashionability, just because it’s not the trendiest coat you’ve ever seen.
+I removed an additional point for fashionability, just because the shape and colour aren’t hugely en vogue right now.

 Topshop has pulled it out the bag with this camel teddy coat (£65).
 Though you don’t always have to follow the rules, it’s no secret that one of the most flattering lengths for a petite coat to fall is mid-thigh.
 This coat was a size 6 from their standard range.

 In joint first place comes this new season beauty from Mango (£79.99).
 For a statement faux it’s seriously lightweight which is fab news for those of a more diminutive disposition.
 Again, it’s from the main range but the fit of an XS-S was perfect.

 Next comes this XS orange number available at UO.
 Everything about this coat is glorious except for the super wide shoulders.
 If you have broad shoulders but are otherwise petite, it’s likely to be a great fit but if not you’ll be giving this infamous Gemma Collins’ look a run for its money.
 Loving the cropped length though and paired with some high waisted Levi’s this could look super cool.